Can a blood draw cause nerve damage?

 Can I file a claim for nerve damage after a botched blood draw or surgery?

 Nerve damage can be painful and even permanent.
-It can also have an impact on your mental health and contribute to psychological problems including stress, anxiety, and despair.
+It can also have an impact on your mental health.
+It can contribute to psychological problems including stress, anxiety, and despair.
 If you have any of these symptoms after surgery or a botched blood draw, speak to an attorney as soon as possible.
 You may be able to file a claim for nerve injury compensation.

 Can you prove nerve damage caused by blood draw?

-First and foremost – the importance of documenting nerve injury in your case cannot be overstated.
-With good documentation, you can demonstrate objectively that nerve damage happened because of negligence.
+First and foremost – properly documenting the nerve injury in your case is incredibly important.
+With good documentation, you can show that nerve damage happened because of negligence.
 It’s also possible to detect nerve dysfunction with diagnostic nerve conduction tests.